 Blocks are used for support in a variety of poses and can be very useful for beginners wanting to start a yoga practice at home.
 There are many standing and sitting poses that ask you to place a hand on the floor, when perhaps your hand cannot reach the floor.
 Bridging the gap with a block allows you to practice the pose safely and effectively.

-Blocks can also be used under the feet, under the seat, or a multitude of other points that might need support.
+Blocks can also be used under the feet, under the seat, or at numerous other points that may need support.

 Yoga Block Alternatives